Paola Bassanese is a freelance author and writer specialising in food, lifestyle and entertainment.

 - The ability to write many different types of content including articles, press releases, e-books, social media posts, email newsletters, blog posts, and more

-Content writers should be able to absorb information quickly then package it in a way that is easy to understand.
+Content writers should be able to absorb information quickly and then package it in a way that is easy to understand.
 When it comes to sales copy, writers must be able to ensure their copy encourages readers to take action (e.g., make a purchase or enquire about a service.)

 Desirable Skills for Content Writers